viperscape/rust-scene/README.md

 * Threading support, to scale out any System with use of Event Bus or Messaging (currently messaging is planned)
 * Scene graph/hierarchy for dependencies amongst entities (with Component propagation)
 * Make use pre-allocated arrays for memory-continuity, for now Vecs everywhere
+* Try and avoid vtable, reflection, indirection where possible

 [see example](/src/main.rs)